 Now, the first thing, I'm not even persuaded, I'm not convinced yet that Hillary is going to be the nominee.

-But I the thing that gets me here is that once again, we're going to go back to the same well.
+But the thing that gets me here is that once again, we're going to go back to the same well.

-We're going to go back another Northeastern moderate Republican who has tried to make his bones on the basis of working with Democrats, cooperating with Democrats, crossing the aisle, cooperating bipartisanship, working together with government to get things done.
+We're going to go back another Northeastern, moderate Republican who has tried to make his bones on the basis of working with Democrats, cooperating with Democrats, crossing the aisle, cooperating bipartisanship, working together with government to get things done.

 I don't have anything against Christie.

-Um when Rush Limbaugh and these guys go after Christie, why would they want to pull down the one guy?
+Because this is when Rush Limbaugh and these guys go after Christie, why would they want to pull down the one guy?

 Because I don't think I do.

-But how am I hurt?
+But how am I heard?

-That's that's what you need to tell me.
+That's what you need to tell me.

 Well, you know, that's a relevant point.